jeroennoten/Laravel-AdminLTE/README.md

     [
         'text' => 'Profile',
         'route' => 'admin.profile',
-        'icon' => 'user'
+        'icon' => 'fas fa-fw fa-user'
     ],
     [
         'text' => 'Change Password',
         'route' => 'admin.password',
-        'icon' => 'lock'
+        'icon' => 'fas fa-fw fa-lock'
     ],
 ],
 ```

 With a single string, you specify a menu header item to separate the items.
 With an array, you specify a menu item. `text` and `url` or `route` are required attributes.
-The `icon` is optional, you get an [open circle](http://fontawesome.io/icon/circle-o/) if you leave it out.
+The `icon` is optional, you get an [open circle](https://fontawesome.com/icons/circle?style=regular&from=io) if you leave it out.
-The available icons that you can use are those from [Font Awesome](http://fontawesome.io/icons/).
+The available icons that you can use are those from [Font Awesome](https://fontawesome.io/icons/).
 Just specify the name of the icon and it will appear in front of your menu item.

 Use the `can` option if you want conditionally show the menu item.
 This integrates with Laravel's `Gate` functionality.
 If you need to conditionally show headers as well, you need to wrap it in an array like other menu items, using the `header` option: